AdobeDocs/experience-manager-64.en/help/communities/using/trends.md

 For necessary information, visit [Communities Components Basics](../../communities/using/basics.md).

-When first placed on a page of a community site, this is how the component appears :
+When first placed on a page of a community site, this is how the component appears:

 ![](assets/chlimage_1-227.png)

-### Configuring Community Activity List  {#configuring-community-activity-list}
+## Configuring Community Activity List  {#configuring-community-activity-list}

 Select the placed `Community Activity List` component to access and select the `Configure` icon which opens the edit dialog.

 ![](assets/chlimage_1-228.png)

-Under the **Comments **tab, specify if and how comments for uploaded files appear :
+Under the **Comments **tab, specify if and how comments for uploaded files appear:

 ![](assets/chlimage_1-229.png)